statsig-io/docs/docs/stats-engine/p-value.md

 slug: /stats-engine/p-value
 ---

 In hypothesis testing, the p-value is the probability of observing an effect larger than or equal to the measured metric delta, under the assumption that the null hypothesis is true.
-In other words, the smaller the p-value the higher the probability that there is a true difference between the test and control group.
+In practice, a p-value that's lower than your pre-defined threshold is treated as evidence for there being a true effect.

 The methodology used for p-value calculation depends on the number of degrees of freedom (*&nu;*).
 A two-sample z-test is appropriate for most experiments.
 Welch's t-test is used for smaller experiments with *&nu; < 100*.
 In both cases, the p-value depends on the metric [mean](https://docs.statsig.com/stats-engine/metric-deltas) and [variance](https://docs.statsig.com/stats-engine/variance) computed for the test and control groups.